 Louisa turned to yoga as a way of helping her find stillness and grounding from a maniacal life as a criminal lawyer in Hong Kong in 2002.
 Eventually it became clear that she wanted to share the gifts of yoga with others and enrolled in her first teacher training course with Patrick Creelman in 2006.
 Since then, she has trained and studied under many teachers in various styles of yoga, but her strongest influence is Ana Forrest, having trained with Ana in 2007.
 Louisa believes in the transformative and healing powers of yoga and encourages her students to practice honestly and mindfully, but also to challenge their edges.
 She is also deeply passionate about pregnancy yoga and hopes to teach mothers to connect to their bodies and to their babies through their practice at this very special time.

 Adam has been practicing yoga since 1999 and has studied with prominent teachers including Jane Kersel, Kate Ellis, Donna Farhi and Jason Crandell.
-A native of South Florida, Adam spent ten years in New York City, earning a BFA and MA from New York University.
 Before devoting his creative efforts to yoga, he worked first-hand on the production of a Broadway musical, researched activism in South Africa and facilitated professional, creative, and personal development events and workshops with teenagers, university students, and business professionals in the US, UK and across Europe.
-Drawing on his diverse background, Adam’s classes are infused with humour, joy, and empowerment and taught in an alignment-based slow flow style, with a focus on balancing strength and flexibility within a solid and sustainable structure.
+Adam’s classes are infused with humour, joy, and empowerment and taught in an alignment-based slow flow style, with a focus on balancing strength and flexibility within a solid and sustainable structure.
 He believes our yoga practice leads us to greater creativity, peace, and community – finding strength in the body to find strength in the mind, spirit, and heart. adamhocke.com.